 Last week’s €400 jackpot was won by Marie Gallagher of Ballyshannon.
 There was one winner of the stand-up game taking the €135 prize.
 Winners of the €100 houses included Kevin O’Connor, Avril O’Brien, Josie Lynch and Meave Conway, with Helen Coughlin, Deirdre Clarke and Agnes Hastings among the €70 house winners.
 The summer snowball remains unclaimed and rolls to €1,050 this week.
 Bingo as usual this Friday at 9pm in the Abbey Centre, books just €10.

 Aodh Ruadh Lotto

-The lotto team for McCosker’s Centra on Saturday is: LADIES.
+The lotto team for McCosker’s Centra on Saturday is: SENIOR HURLERS.

 This is the weekly e-mail newsletter from Aodh Ruadh GAA Club.
 If you have received it in error, please contact us at firstname.lastname@example.org.